Iowa GED Programs and School Information

-While the GED exam was used in previous years to grant high school equivalency diplomas to Iowa's adult learners, the state now uses the HiSet to determine applicants' preparedness for this credential.
+While the GED exam was used in previous years to grant high school equivalency diplomas to Iowa's adult learners, the state now uses the High School Equivalency Test exam to determine applicants' preparedness for this credential.

 To sit for the HiSet in Iowa, individuals must generally be at least 17 years of age and enrolled in one of the state's adult education programs.
 They must also earn passing scores on an official practice test before becoming eligible to register via an online account or with a local testing center.

-Students who need help preparing for the exam can enroll in test prep programs at several of Iowa's community colleges.
-As many as 15 of the state's public 2-year schools offer instruction that covers topics included in each of the exam's five subtests.
-This training is typically available on site, though some schools offer online programs.
-Additional resources include tutoring programs for adults learning how to read as well as basic skills classes for students who want remedial instruction in math, reading and writing.
+Students who need help preparing for the exam can enroll in test prep programs offered at several of Iowa's community colleges.
+As many as 15 of the state's public 2-year schools offer instruction that covers topics found on each of the exam's five subtests.
+This training is typically available on campus, though some schools offer online programs.
+Additional resources include tutoring programs for adults learning how to read, and basic skills classes for students who want remedial instruction in math, reading and writing.

 - Social studies